 Mt Buffalo Chalet

-For more info on this area see All-Seasons Playground // Mount Buffalo (Vic)
+Want to know more about Mount Buffalo?
+Read: All-Seasons Playground // Mount Buffalo (Vic)

 If hiking and bushwalking are what you’re after, look no further.
 There are endless options from small day walks in and around Bright, to overnight explorations up in the mountains.
 Mt Buffalo National Park has over 90km of tracks traversing it and the Alpine National Park claims to offer the best mountain walking country in Australia.
 For a full break down of the two parks, check out the Victorian Parks website for all walking tracks and campgrounds.